yellowdolphin/autolevels/README.md

 pip install autolevels
 ```

 This will install the current stable release.
-To get the latest version from the github repository, use
+To get the latest version from the github repository (requires git), use

 ```bash
 pip install git+https://github.com/yellowdolphin/autolevels.git